The Elmwood Dental Digital Smile Design Process

 Smile Analysis

-Step 4: Smile Design & Simulation
+Smile Design and Simulation

 Smile Design and Simulation is generated using the digital information captured, and loaded into our powerful smile design software.
 This emerging simulation technology is powered by Artificial Intelligence.
 The facial recognition algorithms plot the key landmarks of the face, allowing the Elmwood Dental Provider the ability to customize a new smile simulation consistent with the patient’s objectives.

-Step 5: Treatment Plan
+Treatment Plan

 Upon completing the evaluation and analysis phase, a comprehensive treatment plan will be developed that can accomplish as many of the treatment goals as possible.
 In order to satisfy the objectives, the Elmwood Dental provider must determine which dental procedures will be required to accomplish those goals.
 To name a few they are, tooth whitening, composite bonding, porcelain veneers, ceramic crowns, orthodontics and dental implants.

-Step 6: Appointment Sequencing
+Appointment Sequencing

 An important component of the Elmwood Dental Smile Design Process, is the exacting treatment sequencing that creates a written plan, outlining the order of appointments, their time commitment, and timeline to completion of treatment.
-Before any patient should commit to treatment, a defined sequence and time line should be established in order to minimize incorrect expectations.
+Before any patient should commit to treatment, a defined sequence and timeline should be established in order to minimize incorrect expectations.

 01